 - Rigging- assigning controllers and motion templates to models.

-- Preparation of the animation sequence using the Unreal Engine 4 (for example uniforms patrolling the camp, working prisoners).
+- Preparation of the animation sequence using the Unreal Engine 4

 - Collection of reference materials for a maximum reproduction of the camp’s sound background.